-In 2015, the National Maternity Strategy said “there is a lack of choice for expectant mothers” by international standards.
+The National Maternity Strategy states that “there is a lack of choice for expectant mothers”.
 It proposed a model of care that “represents a fundamental overhaul of services” which are currently “largely consultant-led and hospital-based”.

 So, why does the Irish health service offer so little choice for expectant mothers even though an overhaul was promised years ago?

 HELP US INVESTIGATE